irishryoon/minimal_generators_curves/README.md

 include("src/compute_PH_minimal.jl")
 PH_minimal.compute_PH_minimal_generators(INPUT_PATH, OUTPUT_PATH)
 ```
-* `PATH_TO_GUROBI`: For Mac, this is likely "/Library/gurobi912/mac64".
+* `PATH_TO_GUROBI`: For Mac, this is likely "/Library/gurobi912/mac64", where the directory name of gurobi depends on the version.
 This allows Julia to find Gurobi.
 * `INPUT_PATH` must have extensions `tsv` or `npy`.
 Input must be an array of the x, y, z-coordinates of the points.
 Array must have size (n, 3) or (3,n), where `n` is the number of points
 * `OUTPUT_PATH` must have extension `json`.
+* A typical "install" time (as measured by the time it takes for the `include` command to run): 2 minutes on a standard laptop.
+* Expected runtime: On a random curve of 400 vertices (`example/random_curve.npy`), run time is 81 seconds on a standard laptop.

 ## Output
 The output file is a dictionary with the following keys: